nathanemyers-dev/ai-computational-memory/white-paper/implementation-path.md

 # Implementation Path

+The implementation path exists because AI systems cannot enable continuity without a governed method for introducing computational memory into existing architectures.
+Without a formal sequence for deployment, vendors disable persistence entirely to avoid creating retained state that could be interpreted as advisory activity.
 The implementation path provides a phased approach for introducing computational memory into existing AI systems.
 It defines the prerequisites, integration points, and validation steps required to deploy the safe layer at scale without disrupting established workflows.

 **Purpose**
 The purpose of the implementation path is to give enterprises a structured sequence for adopting computational memory.
 It ensures that deployment is predictable, supervised, and aligned with governance requirements.